 Pro Tip: Ask for input to get things right the first time, plan accurately, and remember the details

 A bridesmaid can only be successful in their role when they are being honest.
 If you have obligations that aren’t going to make you the most committed, tell the bride.
-If you have some money concerns, address them and see if the bride has any solutions.
+Maybe you have some money concerns?
+Address them and see if the bride has any solutions.
 If you’re not 100 percent sure you will be a certain size on the actual day of the wedding, don’t mess with your dress sizing.
 The most important thing to remember is to be there for the bride and that means being honest with yourself first.